exoplanetvetting/DAVE/README.md

 ## Installation

 *dave* depends on a few packages including numpy, scipy, matplotlib, and octave.
-You will also need to install @dfm's [python-bls](https://github.com/dfm/python-bls) package or the [astropy BLS package](http://docs.astropy.org/en/stable/api/astropy.stats.BoxLeastSquares.html).
+For K2, you will also need to install @dfm's [python-bls](https://github.com/dfm/python-bls) package; For TESS, you will need the [astropy BLS package](http://docs.astropy.org/en/stable/api/astropy.stats.BoxLeastSquares.html).
 To check if you have all the dependencies, run:
 ```
 python checkRequirements.py
 ```
 You may also need to pip install the following packages: astropy, metric_learn, sklearn ,pyfits, astroquery, conda install gnuplot (for which you will need Conda-Forge), PyGnuplot, parmap, clipboard, lpproj, and numba.
-If you get an error when trying to run "from sklearn.utils.extmath import pinvh" in python, you will need to replace this line in file "~/site-packages/metric_learn/sdml.py" with "from scipy.linalg import pinvh".
+If you are using Python 3+, and get an error when trying to run "from sklearn.utils.extmath import pinvh" in python, you will need to replace this line in file "~/site-packages/metric_learn/sdml.py" with "from scipy.linalg import pinvh".

 ## Example use for K2
 from python: